 Are you considering becoming a rideshare driver?
 Don’t sign up for the insurance until after you are approved to work with the rideshare company of your choice.

-Not all rideshare insurance policies cover food delivery.
-Make sure that the coverage clearly includes food delivery if that’s why you are buying the policy.
+Not all clearly includes food delivery if that’s why you are buying the policy. policies cover food delivery.
+Make sure that the

 Not driving for an app-based company?
-Commercial drivers, not app-based rideshare drivers, that transport people or goods should look into their unique insurance options.
+Commercial drivers, not app-based rideshare drivers, that transport people or goods should look into their unique insurance options (aka, commercial insurance).

 As you look for the right policy, here’s what to look for: